Alexei Popyrin

 Alexei Popyrin (born 5 August 1999) is an Australian professional tennis player.

-Popyrin has a career-high ATP singles ranking of No. 59 achieved on 8 November 2021.
-He also has a career-high ATP doubles ranking of No. 235 achieved in June 2022.
-He turned professional in 2017 and has won one singles title on the ATP Tour.
+He has a career-high ATP singles ranking of world No. 19 achieved on 4 August 2025.
+He also reached a best doubles ranking of No. 126 on 26 May 2025.
+Popyrin won three ATP Tour singles titles, including a ATP 1000 title at the 2024 Canada Open.
+He is currently the No. 2 singles player from Australia.

 Personal life

-Popyrin was born in Sydney, Australia to Russian parents.
+Popyrin was born in Sydney to Russian immigrant parents Alex and Elena.
+He has a brother, Anthony, and two sisters, Sonia and Anna.
+His brother played collegiate tennis at Arizona Christian University.

 He began playing tennis at the Kim Warwick Tennis Academy in Hornsby at the age of four and was in attendance for the historic 2008 Australian Open third round match between Lleyton Hewitt and Marcos Baghdatis.
-At the age of 8, Popyrin relocated to Dubai for two years due to his father's work commitments before moving to Alicante, Spain where fellow Australian Alex de Minaur was his neighbour.
-Popyrin also spends time training in Nice, France, Marbella, Spain and Dubai.
-He has trained at the Mouratoglou Academy since April 2017.
+At the age of 8, Popyrin relocated to Dubai for two years due to his father's work commitments before moving to Alicante, Spain, where fellow Australian Alex de Minaur was his neighbour.
+Popyrin also spent time training in Nice, Marbella, and Dubai.
+He has trained at the Mouratoglou Tennis Academy since April 2017.
+His father, Alex Popyrin, co-founded the Ultimate Tennis Showdown with Patrick Mouratoglou.

-Popyrin is multilingual in English, Russian and Spanish.
-Popyrin is a supporter of Everton F.C.
+Popyrin is multilingual in English, Russian, and Spanish.
+He is a supporter of Everton FC.

+Popyrin is currently engaged to longtime partner Amy Pederick as of November 2024.

 Junior career

 In 2011, Popyrin won the Australian u12s Grasscourt Championships and, with Chase Ferguson, won the u12s National Claycourt Doubles Championships.
-In the same year he competed in the Tennis Europe u12 circuit, winning the Stork International 12 & Under in Oetwil Am See (SUI), Torneo U12 - Porto San Giorgio in Porto San Giorgio (ITA), Torneo Citta Di Padova in Padova (ITA).
-Popyrin lost in Semifinal at Eddie Herr International Junior Tennis Championships - IMG / Bollettieri Sports Academy Bradenton, FL (USA), Passagespoirs Le Passage (FRA), as well as Final of Campionati Internazionali BNL d'Italia U12 - Circolo Canottieri in Roma (ITA).
+In the same year he competed in the Tennis Europe u12 circuit, winning the Stork International 12 & Under in Oetwil Am See (SUI), Torneo U12 – Porto San Giorgio in Porto San Giorgio (ITA), Torneo Citta Di Padova in Padova (ITA).
+Popyrin lost in the semi-finals at the Eddie Herr International Junior Tennis Championships – IMG / Bollettieri Sports Academy Bradenton, FL (USA), Passagespoirs Le Passage (FRA), as well as the final of the Campionati Internazionali BNL d'Italia U12 – Circolo Canottieri in Roma (ITA).